Sector-F-Labs/reservoir/book/src/first-chat.md

     }'
 ```

-The AI will make suggestions based on knowing you're Alice who loves Python programming!
+The Language Model will make suggestions based on knowing you're Alice who loves Python programming!

 ## Example 2: Using OpenAI Models